pmfarley/SNO-AzureStackHCI/README.md

 ## **STEP 8.
 FROM WINDOWS ADMIN CENTER, CREATE A VIRTUAL MACHINE FOR SINGLE NODE OPENSHIFT**

-To use **Windows Admin Center**, which is a web-based management interface used to manage Azure Stack HCI, you can install it on a management PC, a Windows Server, or use it from the Azure Portal.
-For more information, refer to:
+Install **Windows Admin Center**, which is the web-based management interface to manage Azure Stack HCI.
+You can install it onto a management PC, a Windows Server, or you may use it from the Azure Portal.
+For more information on installing and using Windows Admin Center in your environment, refer to the following URLs:

  - https://learn.microsoft.com/en-us/azure-stack/hci/get-started
  - https://learn.microsoft.com/en-us/windows-server/manage/windows-admin-center/azure/manage-hci-clusters